 “Combining an annuity and a RRIF might best fit your budget and lifestyle,” she says.
-“That way, you have the option of taking out the minimum some years and more in other years, with the peace of mind of knowing that your annuity will pay for your basic living expenses.
-You should also look at using a tax-free savings account as part of your retirement planning.”
+“That way, you have the option of taking out the minimum some years and more in other years.”

-You can combine an annuity with your CPP, Old Age Security and defined-benefit pension (if you have one) payments to cover life’s necessities, he suggests, and use a RRIF to pay for more discretionary items like travel.
-“And the year the investments in your RRIF don’t perform as well, you can put off discretionary spending,” he says.
+You can even combine an annuity with your CPP, Old Age Security and defined-benefit pension (if you have one) payments.
+You can use these funds to cover life’s necessities.
+And, in the meantime, you can use a RRIF to pay for optional items like travel, entertainment or hobbies.

 - Are you saving enough for retirement?
 Try our Retirement savings calculator to find out.

 - How much retirement income will you need?

 - How to make sure you have enough to retire

 1 Melanie Johannink, BA,† Johannink Financial Solutions Inc., Sun Life Financial advisor.

 † Mutual funds offered by Sun Life Financial Investment Services (Canada) Inc.

 Sun Life Assurance Company of Canada is a member of the Sun Life group of companies.